maoberlehner/markus-oberlehner-net/content/blog/dynamic-vue-layout-components.md

 date = "2018-06-17T06:47:47+02:00"
 title = "Layouts with Vue.js - How to Create Dynamic Layout Components" description = "Learn how to build a performant Vue.js layout system with layouts that do not re-render on every route change and how to build flexible layout components with Vue.js." intro = "Vue.js is flexible enough to serve as a tool for either progressively enhancing certain parts of traditional server-side rendered applications or powering large scale single-page applications, and everything in between.
-If you build complex single-page applications, you'll most likely encounter situations in which you need different page layouts for certain parts of your app...." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
+If you build complex single-page applications, you'll most likely encounter situations where you need different page layouts for certain parts of your app...." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
 +++

 Vue.js is flexible enough to serve as a tool for either progressively enhancing certain parts of traditional server-side rendered applications or powering large scale single-page applications, and everything in between.
-If you build complex single-page applications, you'll most likely encounter situations in which you need different page layouts for certain parts of your app.
+If you build complex single-page applications, you'll most likely encounter situations where you need different page layouts for certain parts of your app.

 Today we'll take a look at multiple ways of how to handle layouts in Vue.js, and we'll explore the potential up and downsides of the different approaches.